 - They often come with other functions like grilles or fans that gas ranges don’t include.

-- It takes longer for the burner coils to heat and cool off.
+- It takes longer for the burner coils to heat and cools off.

 - There is more heat emitted in the kitchen.